MinderooFoundation/CurateWithClaude/README.md

 # CAVEATS

 - This is an LLM, **it lies**.
 It's hard to tell when it lies.
 Always use other data sources for curation - never trust the system blindly.
 - The list of alternative species is far shorter than it should be; lots of missing species.
 Sometimes it reports more, sometimes it reports fewer species when you rerun it.
+On average it reports two to three species.
 - Rerunning can be a good idea - answers outside of the `In area?` question are somewhat random.
 - The model "claude-3-5-sonnet-20240620" is hard-coded, have not really evaluated others.
 Some preliminary tests with Opus led to mostly identical results.
 - Sometimes what the API returns is truncated.
 The script tries to detect these cases and should print something like "Warning: Response for species a, b, c might be truncated", but there is no guarantee that this works correctly.
 - Once in a while, the csv line is broken.
 Here's an example: *"Vinciguerria lucetia",FALSE,"Found in tropical and subtropical waters of the Atlantic, Pacific, and Indian Oceans, but not typically near Australia","This species is a bioluminescent fish, often called the Panama lightfish",Vinciguerria nimbaria,Vinciguerria poweriae,Vinciguerria attenuata,Ichthyococcus ovatus,Pollichthys mauli"*.
 Can you see the missing " in front of Vinciguerria?
 That has to be added manually.
 - Very little work has gone into optimising token usage.
-There is no prompt caching.
+For starters, there is no prompt caching.
 - Claude is instructed to return 'NA' when it is unsure whether a species is supposed to be present in an area.
 I have not seen it do that yet - 100% of my cases return TRUE or FALSE so far.